minahilx/BlobAnimationUsingCSS/README.md

 A visually dynamic project that showcases the artistry of a self-created animated blob using CSS.

 Features:

-Custom Blob Animation: self-created animated blob using CSS.
+Custom Blob Animation: Self-created animated blob using CSS.

 Fluid Motion: The blob gracefully transitions between shapes and sizes.